 DESCRIPTION OF PROCEDURE OR SERVICE:

-Pelvic floor stimulation (PFS) is proposed as a nonsurgical treatment option for women and men with urinary incontinence.
+Pelvic floor stimulation (PFS) is proposed as a nonsurgical treatment option for women and men with urinary or fecal incontinence.
 This approach involves either electrical stimulation of pelvic floor musculature or extracorporeal pulsed magnetic stimulation.
-Electrical stimulation of the pelvic floor is also proposed as a treatment of fecal incontinence.

 Pelvic Floor Stimulation